Kingdom of Mapungubwe: Mapungubwe Hill (1220–1300)

-Amid a harsh drought which likely troubled the society, royal elites moved the capital to Mapungubwe and settled its flat-topped summit around 1220, while most people settled at the foot of Mapungubwe Hill.
+Around 1200 the wet period ended.
+Amid a harsh drought which likely troubled the society, royal elites moved the capital to Mapungubwe (an old rainmaking site) and settled its flat-topped summit around 1220, while most people settled at the foot of Mapungubwe Hill.
 It is possible the old village was burnt down to make way for a new one.
 Mapungubwe Hill became the sole rainmaking hill, and its habitation by the leader emphasised a link between himself and rainmaking, which was substantial in the development of sacral kingship.
 The hill had been inhabited by the San long ago and a rock shelter on the east side featured some of their art.

-The first king ("Shiriyadenga" in Venda oral traditions), who would have spent most of their time in ritual seclusion, had their palace on the western part of the hill, and it included a room where the king could receive visitors, and another where the visitors could be vetted, as well as a hut for the king's special diviner.
+The first king ("Shiriyadenga" in some Venda oral traditions) would have spent most of his time in ritual seclusion, and had his palace on the western part of the hill; it included a room where the king could receive visitors, and another where the visitors could be vetted, as well as a hut for the king's special diviner.
 By 1250, Mapungubwe had a population of 5000, with settlements all around the hill, forming a protective circle.
-The second king ("Tshidziwelele" in Venda traditions) had his palace in the middle of the hill, with the same arrangements as his predecessor, however his visitor room was divided so as to separate visitors from the king, who would have spoken through an intermediary.
-The king had many wives, with some living outside of the capital to help maintain the network of alliances.
+The second king ("Tshidziwelele" in some Venda traditions) had his palace in the middle of the hill, with the same arrangements as his predecessor, however his visitor room was divided so as to separate visitors from the king, who would have spoken through an intermediary.
+Kings had many wives, with some living outside of the capital to help maintain the network of alliances.
+The administration and structure of the state is unclear, though scholars consider it to have been similar to that of the Pedi Kingdom.